Do Go On - 396 - Rosemary Brown: A Musical Seance

 Down the river of piss.

-Which takes us right to the afterlife.
+It takes us right for the afterlife.

 That's a slang term for the afterlife in some cultures.